 That still leaves the question of how running affects your lifespan.
 Will excessive running cause you to die young?

-It is true that too much running can be bad for your heart (some research suggests that regular marathon running increases the risks of an abnormal heartbeat, damage to heart tissue and hardening of the arteries), and even runners can still develop heart disease.
+It is true that too much can be bad for your heart (some research suggests that regular marathon running increases the risks of an abnormal heartbeat, damage to heart tissue and hardening of the arteries), and even runners can still develop heart disease.
 Runners occasionally even suffer heart attacks during races, but this is extremely rare, happening only a few times a year worldwide.

 The Latest Research on Excessive Running

 But the studies that call into question the healthiness of running all have one major flaw: they’re purely correlational, and can’t demonstrate causation.
 It may well be that many people who run a lot are doing so precisely because they’re unhealthy or overweight to begin with and trying to get healthier.

 The fact remains that the overwhelming majority of studies have found that running is associated with a longer lifespan.

 Even elite runners, who run over 100 miles most weeks, consistently live longer than average — however, they may not live longer than people who only run recreationally.

 But while cardiologists involved in the studies say that competitive runners shouldn’t curtail their running, they do say there’s no need for moderate runners to extend their jogs in the hopes it will improve heart health.

 “It appears that most people can get maximum health benefits with relatively low amounts of exercise, and that’s comforting,” exercise researcher Dr. Carl Lavie, medical director of Cardiac Rehabilitation and Prevention at the John Ochsner Heart and Vascular Institute in New Orleans, told the Boston Globe.
 “You don’t need to push it longer and harder if you’re trying to make yourself as healthy as you can be.”